The-Testament/thetestament/README.md

 - Consider how Buddhism has influenced millions without emphasizing heaven or hell.
 Its insights into human suffering and the path to contentment resonate across cultures and centuries.
 Similarly, The Path offers practical wisdom for navigating our modern world, supported by our growing scientific understanding of human wellbeing, psychology, and social dynamics.

-- For The Path to achieve Christianity-level influence, it would likely need to:
+- For The Path to achieve Christianity-level influence, it will need to:
     - Provide clear practical benefits that people can experience in their daily lives
-    - Build strong community structures that support members
+    - Build strong community structures
     - Offer compelling answers to existential questions without requiring supernatural beliefs
     - Develop meaningful shared experiences that create belonging
-    - Address modern challenges in ways traditional religions sometimes struggle to
+    - Address modern challenges in ways religions struggle to

 - When we speak of shared experiences, we're not talking about empty ceremonies or arbitrary rules.
 Instead, imagine regular gatherings where people share their struggles and insights, where they work together on community projects, where they celebrate life's transitions and support each other through difficulties.
 These experiences build genuine connections and create lasting positive change in people's lives.